Alex44lel/tsguideline/ReactTsGuidelines.md

 ### Conditional Rendering

 Conditional rendering is a very common task.
-Sometimes a component my render a child, sometimes due to a certain condition it may not.
+Sometimes a component may render a child, sometimes due to a certain condition it may not.

 Use `withCondition` HoC to conditionally render a single element.